PhD, English, City University of New York Graduate Center, 2015

 English Student Association, Admissions and Financial Aid Committee, 2012-2013

 Digital Humanities Post-Doctoral Fellowship Search, Search Coordinator, 2012

 English Student Association Conference Projection, Conference Co-organizer, 2009

-American Society for Eighteenth Century Studies, International Conference on Romanticism, The Keats-Shelley Association of America, Modern Language Association, North American Society for the Study of Romanticism
+American Library Association, Association of College and Research Libraries, The Keats-Shelley Association of America, Modern Language Association, North American Society for the Study of Romanticism

-ArcGIS, AutoCAD, BASIC, Commons, CSS, data visualization, database design, digitization, Drupal, FileMaker, HTML, Leaflet, n-grams, Open Journal System, Oxygen, Photoshop, R Studio, SketchUp, StoryMapping, TimelineJS, wikis and Wikipedia, WordPress, xml/tei
+Academic Commons, ArcGIS, AutoCAD, BASIC, Collective Access, CSS, data visualization, database design, digitization, Drupal, FileMaker, Google Drive, HTML, Leaflet, Microsoft Office Suite, n-grams, OCLC, Omeka, Open Journal System, Oxygen, Photoshop, R Studio, SketchUp, StoryMapping, TimelineJS, wikis and Wikipedia, WordPress, xml/tei